 I have a dark novel under my bed, metaphorically speaking.
 It’s not actually under the bed.
 But, I wrote a novel, a detective novel set in the fashion industry.
 I found it quite fab, but I couldn’t sell it.

-Oh, no. Well, maybe that will change.
+Maybe that will change.

 Well, no. I think my skill set and what I really have to offer in this conversation is in non-fiction.
 I’m writing a new one right now, but the current one that I’m here to promote in the States is Wardrobe Crisis: How We Went from Sunday Best to Fast Fashion.
 It’s a book about how the fashion system operates and how we’ve lost that connection that was once so deep with how our clothes are made.